14jdelap/npm-registry/README.md

 These first 2 tasks are critical because they'd allow us to hit any packet endpoint.
 This would then allow us to validate our application logic with automated tests (see the problem I highlighted in the testing section).

 Finally, the code's organization could be modified.
-However, to do this we should know how this small program will likely grow to know how to optimie it's maintainability and readability.
+However, to do this we should know how this small program will likely grow to know how to optimize it's maintainability and readability.

 Beyond these points, some other area could include: